lambdaforge/wanderung/README.md

 # wanderung

-A Clojure library designed to ... well, that part is up to you.
+Migration tool for Datahike from and to other databases.

 ## Usage

-FIXME
+TODO

 ## License

-Copyright © 2019 FIXME
+Copyright © 2019 lambdaforge UG (haftungsbeschränkt)

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at